mjthree/gfs-wind-interpolator/README.md

 - **No Location Tracking**: Your coordinates are never sent to external services
 - **Offline Capable**: Once downloaded, forecast files can be used offline
 - **Privacy Preserved**: No personal data or location information is transmitted
+- **Operational Security**: Ideal for tactical, aviation, or field use where privacy is critical.

 ## Installation